kubernetes/enhancements/keps/sig-release/20200122-kubernetes-yearly-support-period.md

       * The Bazel testing dependency could add a lot of effort, because it may involve backporting bazel fixes.
       * golang version support policy could also create a lot of work.

+### Documentation

+Update the [version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/), which is currently the only public place we document which versions are supported.
+Also update internal documents with the same content such as [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#version-skew-policy) and [patch releases](https://github.com/kubernetes/sig-release/blob/master/releases/patch-releases.md)

-### Clarify “Support Policy” in community documentation
+#### Clarify “Support Policy” in community documentation
 * Generally, e.g.:
 https://git.k8s.io/community/contributors/devel/sig-release/cherry-picks.md#what-kind-of-prs-are-good-for-cherry-picks
 * Specifically:
   * 12 months general bug fix patching and backports
   * 2 months critical security patches and upgrade blocking fixes

-### Document impact on external dependencies support windows
+#### Document impact on external dependencies support windows

 * Example: golang support for ~1 year (2 6-month releases)
 * Options:
   * Upgrade dependencies more on release branches
   * Note where support gaps exist and create plans for more proactively managing deps

-### Test Plan

-N/A.
-The project already has pre-release test coverage and test automation.
-This KEP proposes no changes to this.
-Existing tests will continue running.

 ### Graduation Criteria